Grindewald1900/Grindewald1900/README.md

 This is **Grindewald1900** ✨

-Now I just graduated with a Master's in Computer Science.
-I used to be a software engineer with 2+ years of experience in Android development.
-I'm passionate about programming, especially building projects that help people with their daily life.
+I just graduated with a Master's degree in Computer Science and will be working as an Android developer in GTA.
+I'm passionate about programming, especially building projects that benifit people with their daily life.
 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/master/coding.gif?raw=true" width="350" height="300" />
 <br></br>
 - 🔭 I’m currently working on Android Native, Jetpack, Firebase